 - Sun hat, bandannas or handkerchiefs

 - 1-2 sheets and 2 thin blankets (nights can get to 15C in wet season, usually are 17-19C.)

-- If you are volunteering you must bring your own tent, or arrange with us beforehand to use one of ours if we will have one available.
-Usually the house and cabins are full and we have most volunteers staying in tents.
+- If you are volunteering you must bring your own tent, or arrange with us beforehand to use one of ours if we have one available.
+If interested in renting a room or cabin please check the Room Rental page and ask us about availability.